Greg Eden

-Greg Eden (born 14 November 1990) is an English professional rugby league footballer who plays as a er or for Hunslet RLFC in the RFL Championship.
+Greg Eden (born 14 November 1990) is an English professional rugby league footballer who plays as a er or for the Sheffield Eagles in the RFL Championship.

 Eden has represented the England Knights at international level.
-He has previously played for the Castleford Tigers, the Huddersfield Giants and Hull Kingston Rovers in the Super League, the Brisbane Broncos in the NRL, and the Halifax Panthers in the RFL Championship.
+He has previously played for the Castleford Tigers, the Huddersfield Giants and Hull Kingston Rovers in the Super League, the Brisbane Broncos in the NRL, and the Halifax Panthers, Featherstone Rovers, Hunslet and North Wales Crusaders in the RFL Championship.
 He has spent time on loan and dual registration at the Salford Red Devils in the Super League and at the Gateshead Thunder in League 1.

 Eden is renowned for his lightning pace and his prolific finishing ability.
 He ranks as Castleford's second-highest top tryscorer in the Super League era, and eighth-highest of all time.

 Background

 Eden was born in Castleford, West Yorkshire, England.

 Club career

 Castleford Tigers

 Eden made his senior debut for Castleford against the Warrington Wolves on 1 July 2011, scoring and assisting a try.